-Therefore, network upgrades are required for the proposed GI-2016-27 interconnection to achieve 640 MW NRIS2.
-The network upgrades consist of: (1) replacing limiting equipment at Monaco substation to increase the thermal rating of the Greenwood - Monaco - Leetsdale 230 kV line; (2) replacing the underground cable to increase the thermal rating of the Leetsdale - Monroe 230 kV line; and (3) replacing the four 230 kV overdutied circuit breakers at Daniels Park Substation.
+Therefore, network upgrades are required for the proposed GI-2017-11 interconnection to achieve 500 MW NRIS2.
+The network upgrades consist of replacing limiting equipment at Monaco substation to increase the thermal rating of the Greenwood - Monaco 230 kV line.

-Consequently this Feasibility Study concludes that the GI-2016-27 interconnection qualifies for 640 MW NRIS and ERIS (in addition to the 600 MW NRIS of GI-2016-3) provided the P-DP project along with the identified Greenwood - Monaco - Leetsdale 230 kV, Leetsdale - Monroe 230 kV, and Daniels Park circuit breaker network upgrades are in service.
+Consequently this Feasibility Study concludes that the GI-2017-11 interconnection qualifies for 500 MW NRIS and ERIS (in addition to the 600 MW NRIS of GI-2016-3) provided the P-DP project along with the identified Greenwood - Monaco 230 kV network upgrade is in service.

-Therefore, for GI-2016-27 interconnection:
+Therefore, for GI-2017-11 interconnection:

-NRIS (before network upgrades) = 0 MW ERIS (before network upgrades) = 0 to 640 MW on "as-available" basis NRIS and/or ERIS (after network upgrades) = 640 MW
+NRIS (before network upgrades) = 0 MW ERIS (before network upgrades) = 0 to 500 MW on "as-available" basis NRIS and/or ERIS (after network upgrades) = 500 MW

-As shown in Tables 1-2, (see pages 11-12) the cost for the Interconnection Facilities and the Network Upgrades for Delivery is \$19.403 million and includes:
+As shown in Tables 1-2, (see pages 11-12) the cost for the Interconnection Facilities and the Network Upgrades for Delivery is \$10.812 million and includes: